MFL at Fairhaven

 It will provide them with the necessary skills to learn how to employ languages to enable rapid access to ideas and experiences from a wide range of people, communities and cultures.
 Increased capability in the use of languages promotes initiative and independent learning and encourages diversity within society.

 The curriculum provides relevant and challenging learning to all children.
-It follows the three principles set out in the inclusion statement:

 A. setting suitable learning challenges